emkey1/AOK-Filesystem-Tools/README.md

 ## Known Debian issues

-### login
+### Login

 The AOK alternate logins are not yet used, pending testing

-### services
+### Services

-runbg is installed and active from the start. sshd is toggled by running: enable_sshd / disable_sshd All the default Debian services are disabled.
+Since iSH insta-terminates when you exit the console, this has some impact on services:

+- It can't be expected that shutdown cleanup will be done from within Debian
+- If indeed init 0 or init 6 is done and as is normally the case umountfs is defined.
+It will unmount /iCloud.
+Since there is (as far as I know) no way to mount it via /etc/fstab during next startup, thus removing the mount permanently, until manually added again.

+Therefore as of now all default services are initially disabled.
 Most of them are related to booting the FS, networking, setting up random numbers etc.
+Tasks that are done by iOS and the iSH app itself.

+Services can be added after setup, using something like `rc-update add cron default`

+runbg is installed and active from the start. sshd is toggled by running: enable_sshd / disable_sshd

+### Generic Debian Services useable inside iSH

+- cron
+- ssh

+sshd is setup up by the AOK deploy, but not active.
+It can be enabled / disabled by running enable_sshd / disable_sshd

+### Specific iSH-AOK services

+- runbg

+I have tried to convert runbg to be a posix script, using the #!/bin/sh shebang, but so far no success.
+So as of now I use the same here as for Alpine, using a #!/sbin/openrc-run style script.
+It seems to work fine, so there is that.